-How are we disseminating?
+How did we disseminate?

-During their research, fellows have produced software tools and code to carry out various tasks related to uncertainty in integrated catchment studies.
+During their research, fellows produced software tools and code to carry out various tasks related to uncertainty in integrated catchment studies.
 Where these are likely to be useful to others they have been shared.

 We also have set up a ResearchGate project page for QUICS to which fellows are encouraged to link their work to.